 Set of index cards giving a description of the townland of Fahy, [An Fhaiche].
 Included are descriptions of Giorrán's, Fuach Thaidhg, Promontory Fort, and Cloch an tSaighdiúra.
 A Mr. Mullen and Mr. Grath are credited with providing some of the local information.

-Overview list of the following features of the townland of Inis Oírr [Inisheer], beginning with the letter F.
+Set of index cards describing some of the local features of the townland of Cill Mhuirbhigh [Kilmurvy], beginning with the letter F.

 Overview list of the following features of the townland of Eoghanacht [Onaght], beginning with the letter F.